Alexey-Tsarev/AirCondIRManager/README.md

 # AirCondIRManager (Air Conditioner IR Manager)
-This is an Arduino project to control your air conditioner automatically.
+This is an Arduino/ESP8266 project to control your air conditioner automatically.

 # Preface
 I made some kind of replacement of a industrial chiller for water cooling: